Serekh/beholder/README.md

 ## Dependencies

-Beholder use [redis-py](https://github.com/andymccurdy/redis-py) and [pyyaml](http://pyyaml.org/), so the first step is install the dependencies
+Beholder use [redis-py](https://github.com/andymccurdy/redis-py) and [pyyaml](http://pyyaml.org/), so the first step is install the dependencies:

     $ pip install redis
 	$ pip install pyyaml